openharmony/docs/en/application-dev/application-models/app-startup.md

 }
 ```

-### Adding the AppStartup Framework Configuration File
+### Compiling the AppStartup Framework Configuration File

-Add the AppStartup framework configuration file to the **resource** directory of the project.
-The file path must be the same as that specified by **appStartup** in the [module.json5 file](../quick-start/module-configuration-file.md).
+The AppStartup framework configuration file provides the specific implementation path and parameter settings of each [StartupTask](../reference/apis-ability-kit/js-apis-app-appstartup-startupTask.md) so that the system can read and execute these tasks.
+The file is in JSON format and stored in the **resource** directory of the project.
+The file path must be the same as the value of the **appStartup** field in the [module.json5 file](../quick-start/module-configuration-file.md).
+Circular dependencies are not allowed between startup tasks, and the name of each startup task must be unique.

 The sample code is as follows: